Dosing & Uses

 SIDE EFFECTS: See also Warning section.Drowsiness, dizziness, lightheadedness, shaking, increased appetite, weight gain, restlessness, and inability to keep still may occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.This medication may cause a serious drop in blood pressure, especially after starting or increasing your dose of this medication.
 Dizziness and lightheadedness can increase the risk of falling.
 Get up slowly when rising from a sitting or lying position.Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.Tell your doctor right away if you have any serious side effects, including: trouble swallowing, fainting, interrupted breathing during sleep, unusual strong urges (such as increased gambling, increased sexual urges).Brexpiprazole may rarely cause a condition known as tardive dyskinesia.
 In some cases, this condition may be permanent.
 Tell your doctor right away if you develop any unusual/uncontrolled movements (especially of the face, lips, mouth, tongue, arms, or legs).This medication may rarely make your blood sugar rise, which can cause or worsen diabetes.
 Tell your doctor right away if you have symptoms of high blood sugar such as increased thirst/urination.
 If you already have diabetes, check your blood sugar regularly as directed and share the results with your doctor.
 Your doctor may need to adjust your diabetes medication, exercise program, or diet.This drug may also cause weight gain and a rise in your blood cholesterol (or triglyceride) levels.
 These effects, along with diabetes, may increase your risk for developing heart disease.
 Discuss the risks and benefits of treatment with your doctor.Rarely, this medication may increase your blood level of a certain hormone (prolactin).
 In females, an increase in prolactin levels may result in unwanted breast milk, missed/stopped periods, or difficulty becoming pregnant.
 In males, it may result in decreased sexual ability, inability to produce sperm, or enlarged breasts.
 If you develop any of these symptoms, tell your doctor right away.Get medical help right away if you have any very serious side effects, including: seizure.This medication may rarely cause a very serious condition called neuroleptic malignant syndrome (NMS).
 Get medical help right away if you have any of the following symptoms: fever, muscle stiffness/pain/tenderness/weakness, severe tiredness, severe confusion, sweating, fast/irregular heartbeat, dark urine, signs of kidney problems (such as change in the amount of urine).A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 PRECAUTIONS: See also Warning section.Before taking brexpiprazole, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: dementia, kidney problems, liver problems, personal or family history of diabetes, high cholesterol/triglyceride levels, heart problems, seizures, stroke, trouble swallowing, low white blood cell count, breathing trouble during sleep (sleep apnea).This drug may make you dizzy or drowsy.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney problems, liver problems, personal or family history of diabetes, high cholesterol/triglyceride levels, heart problems, seizures, stroke, trouble swallowing, low white blood cell count, breathing trouble during sleep (sleep apnea).This drug may make you dizzy or drowsy.
 Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Avoid alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).This medication may make you sweat less, making you more likely to get heat stroke.
 Avoid doing things that may cause you to overheat, such as hard work or exercise in hot weather, or using hot tubs.
 When the weather is hot, drink a lot of fluids and dress lightly.
 If you overheat, quickly look for a place to cool down and rest.
 Get medical help right away if you have a fever that does not go away, mental/mood changes, headache, or dizziness.Older adults may be more sensitive to the side effects of this drug, especially drowsiness, dizziness, and lightheadedness.
 Drowsiness, dizziness, and lightheadedness can increase the risk of falling.During pregnancy, this medication should be used only when clearly needed.
 Babies born to mothers who have used this drug during the last 3 months of pregnancy may rarely develop symptoms including muscle stiffness or shakiness, drowsiness, feeding/breathing difficulties, or constant crying.
 If you notice any of these symptoms in your newborn, especially during their first month, tell the doctor right away.Since untreated mental/mood problems (such as schizophrenia, depression) can be a serious condition, do not stop taking this medication unless directed by your doctor.
 If you are planning pregnancy, become pregnant, or think you may be pregnant, talk with your doctor right away about the benefits and risks of using this medication during pregnancy.It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.

 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.A product that may interact with this drug is: metoclopramide.Tell your doctor or pharmacist if you are taking other products that cause drowsiness such as opioid pain or cough relievers (such as codeine, hydrocodone), alcohol, marijuana (cannabis), drugs for sleep or anxiety (such as alprazolam, lorazepam, zolpidem), muscle relaxants (such as carisoprodol, cyclobenzaprine), or antihistamines (such as cetirizine, diphenhydramine).Check the labels on all your medicines (such as allergy or cough-and-cold products) because they may contain ingredients that cause drowsiness.
 Ask your pharmacist about using those products safely.